apanjeta2/event4u/user-managment-service/README.md

 FRONTEND_URL=http://localhost:3000 or your own url
 ```

-After that, you need to run `npm install` or `npm ci`.
-Finally to start the app hit `npm start`
+- After that, in order to install the dependencies, you need to run `npm install` or `npm ci`.
+- Finally to start the app hit `npm start`

 ## Running tests

-In order to run tests, open a second terminal (first one must be active) and type `npm test`
+- In order to run tests, open a second terminal (first one must be active) and type `npm test`